Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-As an integrated course, four skills of the Japanese language (listening, speaking, reading, and writing) are reinforced to the advanced level.
-Authenticity of verbal and written communications, in particular cultural situations, is pursued.
+As an integrated course, four skills of the Japanese language (listening, speaking, reading, and writing) are reinforced to an advanced level.
+Authenticity of verbal and written communications in particular cultural situations is pursued.

 JAPN 302